awsCloudPractitioner/python_exercise_3/README.rst

 - Set current directory to the project directory using cd command on windows

-- To run ClassifyTriangle Class , execute this command on cmd prompt
+- To run listcontainsall class , execute this command on cmd prompt
-    - python ListContainsAll.py
+    - python listcontainsall.py

 - To run unittests , execute this command on cmd prompt
     - python -m unittest discover <test_directory>